 The effect of kundalini depends to a large extent on the state of purification of the subtle neurobiology at the time of the awakening.
 If the subtle nervous system is fairly purified, then it will easily be able to handle the higher flows of prana that come with an awakening.
 But if the subtle nervous system is in an impure state, then the chakras and nadis will not be able to accommodate the energy and that is when people can experience difficulties.
 The important thing is to have an effective spiritual practice, which will purify the subtle nervous system so that when kundalini awakens, it can flow easily through the chakras and nadis.

 Kundalini changes your life completely.
 Put simply, it changes every aspect of your life and the way that you see the world.
 This has been my experience.
 It is not only that the body comes into a state of permanent ecstasy.
 The awakening of the higher chakras brings about the experience of spiritual intuition, bliss, divine love and unity.
 So kundalini plays a major part in the whole process of liberation.

-For those planning to begin Yoga or is currently studying/self studying yoga who are looking to go deeper into their practice what kind of practices and schedule would you recommend?
+SOFB: For those planning to begin Yoga or are currently studying/self studying yoga who are looking to go deeper into their practice what kind of practices and schedule would you recommend?